 Most businesses today have an ERP (enterprise resource planning) system in place.
-These popular platforms surfaced in the 90s with the aim of enabling businesses to optimize operations, achieve new efficiencies and gain competitive edge.
+These popular platforms surfaced in the 90s with the aim of enabling businesses to optimize operations, achieve new efficiencies, and gain a competitive edge.

 ERPs market the ability to address a breadth of business functions.
 In reality, they’re truly sufficient for a limited number of operations.
 Procurement, as many have found, is not one of them.
 Simply put, ERPs were not designed for procurement.

 Here are the three main reasons you should save yourself the time and frustration of attempting to use your ERP for procurement: